Leveraging the EN-16931 for compliance in and outside Europe

 • Most countries have a Peppol gateway established that is interfaced to their internal platform

-We can conclude that by supporting the UBL syntax as well as EIF (with Peppol being the dominant implementation) most of the B2G compliance requirements are fulfilled.
+What this all means is that by supporting the UBL syntax as well as EIF (with Peppol being the dominant implementation) most of the B2G compliance requirements are fulfilled.

 As Peppol is present in EMEA, the same standards can be re-used for B2G implementation to non-European countries.